piotrmurach/tty-markdown/README.md

 TTY::Markdown.pasre(markdown_string, colors: 16)
 ```

 This feauture may be handy when working in terminals with limited color supported.
-By default, **TTY::Markdown** detect supported color mode and adjust colors automatically.
+By default, **TTY::Markdown** detects supported color mode and adjusts output automatically.

 ### 2.2 `:theme`